Stewardwesley/pizza_sales/README.md

 ## Conclusion

 This analysis aims to provide valuable insights into how the price of pizzas impacts sales quantity.
 Further analysis and visualizations will be added to explore the data more deeply and optimize pizza sales strategies.

----

-Feel free to customize this README further with any other details or changes you make in the analysis.
-Let me know if you'd like to add anything specific!